- Healthy Populations

 - In 2014, over 90% of Canadian men said they felt safe walking alone after dark but only about two-thirds of women (67.8%) felt safe

-- Women are at greater risk of poverty - especially single mothers and seniors
+- Women are at greater risk of poverty - especially single mothers and older women

 - Women are more likely to be underemployed.
-More women are working part-time because more secure, full-time employment is not available.
+More women are working part-time because secure, full-time employment is less available to them.

 - Women and single parents of young children feel the greatest time pressure